-- provide appropriate sight lines at the junction of the right of way and the highway; - replace stiles with gates; - provide a suitable surface treatment on the right of way with a minimum width of 1.2 metres.
+- provide appropriate sight lines at the junction of the right of way and the highway; - replace stiles with gates; and - provide a suitable surface treatment on the right of way with a minimum width of 1.2 metres.

-RNP12: IMPACT OF NEW DEVELOPMENT
+RNP11: IMPACT OF NEW DEVELOPMENT

-7.059 Policies RNP12 - RNP16 build on the foundation of Joint Core Strategy policy CP29 by setting out more detailed requirements for the design and materials of new development in Ropley.
+7.050 Policies RNP11 - RNP15 build on the foundation of Joint Core Strategy policy CP29 by setting out more detailed requirements for the design and materials of new development in Ropley.
 The policies have drawn on the Ropley Village Design Statement which contains more information on the visual appearance and character of the landscape in the Parish.

-7.060 Development in Ropley over the centuries has established a definable Ropley vernacular in terms of design and materials.
-From the 16th to 19th centuries there are clusters of brick houses, some of which have been painted, with tiled or thatched roofs mainly in the Con¬servation Areas, and larger Georgian dwellings on substantial plots.
-Interspersed with these are terraces of smaller houses either of brick or flint with slate or plain tiled roofs, including some with painted walls and tile hang-ing.
+7.051 Development in Ropley over the centuries has established a definable Ropley vernacular in terms of design and materials.
+From the 16th to 19th centuries there are clusters of brick houses, some of which have been painted, with tiled or thatched roofs mainly in the Conservation Areas, and larger Georgian dwellings on substantial plots.
+Interspersed with these are terraces of smaller houses either of brick or flint with slate or plain tiled roofs, including some with painted walls and tile hanging.
 Overall there is a predominance of two storey dwellings, generally of facing brick construction having pitched roofs covered in slate or plain tiles.
 Some rendered and painted houses exist.
 Within the overall palette, there is a considerable variety of materials used on individual properties, which makes for a visually pleasing street scene.

-New development must contribute positively to the public realm and sense of place.
+Development proposals will be supported where they contribute positively to the public realm and the sense of place in their immediate locality.
 It should not cause significant harm to the amenities of nearby properties including their privacy, outlook, access to daylight and sunlight, and security.

-The scale, massing, height, density and design of a development must be appropriate to its context, including the architecture and materials of nearby buildings.
+The scale, massing, height, density and design of a development should be appropriate to its context, including the architecture and materials of nearby buildings.

-RNP13: DESIGN AND HEIGHT OF NEW HOUSING
+RNP12: DESIGN AND HEIGHT OF NEW HOUSING

-7.061 New housing developments which comprise more than one property, will be more visually appealing and blend more successfully into the existing development, if they contain a variety of styles and detailing.
-There is no reason why a terrace of new homes for example, should all look identical, when at relatively little cost they can be differentiated.
-Policy RNP13 therefore requires developments to incorporate variations in design and/or visible materials such that no more than two dwellings are identical.
-These variations can be relatively small, such as 'stepping back', minor differences in fenestration, the use of tile-hanging or partboarding on some elevations, etc. The differences do not need to be so great as to undermine the theme/ style that runs through the development and all visible materials must be in keeping with those used on adjacent buildings in accordance with policy RNP12.
+7.052 New housing developments which comprise more than one property will be more visually appealing and blend more successfully into the existing development if they contain a variety of styles and detailing.
+There is no reason why a terrace of new homes, for example, should all look identical when at relatively little cost they can be differentiated.
+Policy RNP12 therefore requires developments to incorporate variations in design and/or visible materials.
+These variations can be relatively small, such as 'stepping back', minor differences in fenestration, the use of tile-hanging or part-boarding on some elevations, etc. The differences do not need to be so great as to undermine the theme/style that runs through the development and all visible materials must be in keeping with those used on adjacent buildings in accordance with policy RNP11

-7.062 Such modest variations make each property more individual for the occupier and can make them more sought after by prospective buyers.
-The more enlightened housebuilders already design their developments this way; there is no reason why all developers should not be required to do so.
-The intention is not to require all the homes in a development to be different, but that no more than two should be identical.
-This means, for example, that two adjoining semidetached properties can be the same.
+7.053 Such modest variations make each property more individual for the occupier and can make them more sought after by prospective buyers.
+The more enlightened house-builders already design their developments this way; there is no reason why all developers should not be required to do so.
+The intention is not to require all the homes in a development to be different, but that they should not be identical.
+This means, for example, that two adjoining semi-detached properties can be the same.